canonical/lxd/doc/authentication.md

 The preferred way to add trusted clients is to directly add their certificates to the trust store on the server.
 To do so, copy the client certificate to the server and register it using [`lxc config trust add <file>`](lxc_config_trust_add.md).

-(authentication-trust-pw)=
-#### Adding client certificates using a trust password

-To allow establishing a new trust relationship from the client side, you must set a trust password ({config:option}`server-core:core.trust_password`) for the server.
-Clients can then add their own certificate to the server's trust store by providing the trust password when prompted.

-In a production setup, unset `core.trust_password` after all clients have been added.
-This prevents brute-force attacks trying to guess the password.

 (authentication-token)=
 #### Adding client certificates using tokens

 You can also add new clients by using tokens.
-This is a safer way than using the trust password, because tokens expire after a configurable time ({config:option}`server-core:core.remote_token_expiry`) or once they've been used.
+These tokens expire after a configurable time ({config:option}`server-core:core.remote_token_expiry`) or once they've been used.

 To use this method, generate a token for each client by calling [`lxc config trust add`](lxc_config_trust_add.md), which will prompt for the client name.
-The clients can then add their certificates to the server's trust store by providing the generated token when prompted for the trust password.
+The clients can then add their certificates to the server's trust store by providing the generated token.

 <!-- Include start NAT authentication -->